Day 132

 • Self-control (v.12)

 The image of a ‘tree of life’ (v.30) is a beautiful depiction of God’s favour.
-It recurs again and again in Scripture, and is also closely linked to the work of the Spirit in your life (see Ezekiel 47:1–12; Revelation 22:1–2).
+It recurs again and again in Scripture.
+It is also closely linked to the work of the Spirit in your life (see Ezekiel 47:1–12; Revelation 22:1–2).
 It is the Spirit who enables and helps you to live the kind of righteous life that is described and to enjoy ‘favour from the Lord’ (Proverbs 12:2).

 Prayer